Krishpanchal/Chat-App-Nodejs/README.md

  * Create chat rooms
  * Users an join chat rooms
  * Users can send links
- * User can send their location
+ * Users can send their location

 ### Built With